Hair static electricity ⚡

 • Hydration is the process of water absorption.

-• Hair is dead skin cells.
+• Hair is made of dead skin cells.

 Static-elecricity-in-your-hair